patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 Use expandable table rows when:
 * You have more information than will comfortably fit inside a row.
 * You want to provide a way for advanced users to access information that is not applicable to all users.

+Use a dark blue line for expanded rows when:
+* You expanded a single row.
+* You expanded more rows, and you selected one of them.
+It means that this row is active.

+Use a light blue line for expanded rows when:
+* You have a selectable table with selectable rows, and you expanded more rows, but you didn't select them to be active.

 ### Compound-expandable table